 The applicable Fares are those published by the Carrier, or calculated in accordance with the Fare rules in force, for the route shown on the LTA, from the point of departure to the point of arrival.

 Fares are applicable per kilogram with a minimum rate according to the type of freight.
-A reduction of 5% is applied to fare 1 for shipments over 45 kilograms.
-A "continuité territoriale" fare is only applicable to permanent residents (to the explicit exclusion of businesses and licensed traders): 15 F CFP/kg for freight departing from the islands and the North.
+A reduction of 5% is applied to Dry freight fare for shipments over 45 kilograms.
+A "continuité territoriale" fare is only applicable to permanent residents of the islands (to the explicit exclusion of businesses and licensed traders): 15 F CFP/kg for freight departing from the islands and the North.

 Preparation and Packaging